If you own a car, there’s a good chance it will eventually be subject to a recall. But do car recalls have to be done at the dealership?

 Can The Dealership Charge Me For A Recall Repair?

 No, the dealership should not charge you for a recall fix.
 But it all depends on how old the vehicle is.
-Federal law requires all safety recall repairs to be provided free of charge on cars that are 15 years old or newer.
+Federal law mandates free safety recall repairs for cars 15 years old or newer.

 However, if your car is more than 15 years old the dealership may charge you for the fix.
 But don’t give up hope, you might still be eligible for a safety recall repair free of charge.